tromp/ChessPositionRanking/README.md

 The 3 legal positions all have a multiplicity of 1, while the average multiplicity of all 100 positions is 1.04.
 With a 95% [confidence level](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Normal_approximation_interval), this yields an estimated number of legal positions of (3% +- 1.96 sqrt(3% * 97% / 100)) * N / 1, or (2.6+-2.9)x10^44,
 which is far less than one digit of accuracy, and barely gives us the order of magnitude.

 To obtain a full digit of accuracy, we need to reduce the error by about a factor of 10, which requires a 100x bigger sample.
 File "testRnd10kResearch" contains a sample of 10,000 random positions subjected to a relatively simple legality check, that finds all but 919 positions to be illegal for trivial reasons.
 Under milestone "10k", I have filed a separate issue for each of the 919 potentially legal positions in the 10k sample.

 Mario Richter kindly contributed the output of his legality checking program "rawbats", which found 130 of the 919 positions to be illegal.
 Of the remainder, 537 are proven legal with a proof game constructed for each, and 382 determined to be illegal with an illegality proof sketch.
 The 537 legal positions have an average multiplicity of 562/537 ~1.0484, slightly larger than the 1.0355 average of all 10000.

-If these judgements are correct, this yields an **estimated number of legal positions of** (5.37% +- 1.96 sqrt(5.37% * 94.63% / 10000)) * N / 1.0484, or **(4.47 +- 0.37) x 10^44**, again with 95% confidence level.
+This yields an **estimated number of legal positions of** (5.37% +- 1.96 sqrt(5.37% * 94.63% / 10000)) * N / 1.0484,
+or **(4.47 +- 0.37) x 10^44**, again with 95% confidence level.